-This conservation area was first established in 2009, is the smallest conservation area of Nepal, located in Bardiya district, near Bardia National Park, Bardia.
+This conservation area was first established in 2009 and is the smallest conservation area of Nepal, located in Bardiya district, near Bardia National Park, Bardia.
 It is named after the name of an endangered animal “Blackbuck”.
 In 1975 almost the extinction of the black Buck in Nepal was held, however, a small group of Nine Blackbuck was found in the Bardia.
 Since then, Black Buck was specially protected and in 2009, Nepal Government established the reservation area in the name which it conserves.
 Now the number of Black Buck in Nepal is more than 293.

 Blackbuck is a small herd, which was first spotted in Bardia in 1975, realizing the importance of endangered blackbuck species along with the natural resources around the Bardia conservation area region, the Blackbuck Conservation area was established.
 281 Blackbuck species, including 14 mammals, 12 reptiles, and 64 bird species are recorded.
-Along with beautiful forest areas, water resources, unique cultural heritage sites there have been added to the beauty of this conservation area, which has made this area as one of the interesting and beautiful places for visiting, also has been famous for filming and photography.
+Along with beautiful forest areas, water resources, and unique cultural heritage sites, there have been added to the beauty of this conservation area, which has made this area one of the most interesting and beautiful places for visiting, also has been famous for filming and photography.

 Wildlife Reserves comprise an area for the management and conservation of Wild animals and their habitats.

-There were three wildlife reserves in Nepal; Koshi Tappu Wildlife reserves, Parsa Wildlife Reserve, and Shuklaphanta Wildlife Reserve back 2017.
-In 2017, the status of two reserve areas; Parsa and Shuklaphanta was changed into National park. so, for now, there is only one wildlife reserve in Nepal i.e. Koshi Tappu Wildlife Reserve.
+There were three wildlife reserves in Nepal; Koshi Tappu Wildlife reserves, Parsa Wildlife Reserve, and Shuklaphanta Wildlife Reserve back in 2017.
+In 2017, the status of two reserve areas; Parsa and Shuklaphanta was changed into National parks. so, for now, there is only one wildlife reserve in Nepal i.e. Koshi Tappu Wildlife Reserve.